 The laws used to prosecute people for HIV transmission vary from country to country in the UK.
-England and Wales have different prosectution laws to Scotland.
+England and Wales have different prosecution laws than Scotland.

-In England & Wales, you may be found guilty of reckless HIV transmission if all of the below apply:
+In England and Wales, you may be found guilty of reckless HIV transmission if all of the below apply:

-The situation is much the same in Scotland.
-However, there is the added possiblity of a case being brought even if transmission hasn’t taken place, but where a person has been put at risk without their prior consent or knowledge.
+The situation is mostly the same in Scotland.
+However, there is the added possibility of a case being brought even if transmission hasn’t taken place, but where a person has been put at risk without their prior consent or knowledge.

 In Scotland sentencing has been at the higher end of the scale for ‘reckless conduct’, ranging from five years in one case to 10 where a person had infected one individual and had ‘exposed’ three others.

 Someone can only be charged with intentional transmission if it can be proved they maliciously and intentionally tried to give the other person HIV.
 Although many cases start with this allegation, so far the charges have always been reduced to reckless transmission before reaching trial.

 There is often a lot of confusion, with people assuming that anyone who knows they have HIV and then transmits it must have done so ‘intentionally’, but this is not so - either legally or in everyday life.